bitumin/moodle-local_plugin-template/README.md

-# Moodle mod plugin template
+# Moodle local plugin template

-The following steps should get you up and running with this module template code.
+The following steps should get you up and running with this local plugin boilerplate code.

 ### 1. Download repository

-Unzip this repo or clone it within the Moodle directory `mod/newmodule`
+Unzip this repo or clone it within the Moodle directory `local/newmodule`

 ### 2. Rename files and references

-Pick a name for the new module.
-The module name MUST be lower case and can't contain underscores.
-You should check https://moodle.org/plugins/ to make sure that your name is not already used by an other module.
+Pick a name for the new plugin.
+The plugin name MUST be lower case and can't contain underscores.
+You should check https://moodle.org/plugins/ to make sure that your name is not already used by an other local plugin.
 Registering the plugin at https://moodle.org/plugins/registerplugin.php will secure it for you.

 From the command line run the bash script `rename.sh`.
 For example, if the name you have chosen is "tictactoe" run: